deadratfink/jy-transform/README.md

 ## Contributing

 Pull requests and stars are always welcome.
-Anybody is invited to take part into this project.
 For bugs and feature requests, please create an [issue](https://github.com/deadratfink/jy-transform/issues).
 See the wiki [Contributing](https://github.com/deadratfink/jy-transform/wiki/Contributing) section for more details about conventions.